-Cluster headaches are headaches that occur in a group, or cluster.
+Cluster headaches are rare headaches that occur in a group, or cluster.

 People who get them find they have frequent headaches for weeks or months, then none for a long time.
 In a few people, the headaches come on continuously.
 They happen more in the night than during the day, and often at the same time each night.
 They are very painful.

 The headaches occur on one side of the face, often around or behind the eye.
 They can last anywhere between 15 minutes and three hours.
+They can happen as often as 8 times in one day, or once every couple of days.
 Many people also have, on the same side of the face:

 - a red and weepy eye

 Your doctor will talk to you and examine you.
 There is no specific test for cluster headache, but your doctor may do tests to rule out other conditions.